sorrowless/partwork/README.md

 Partwork will trying to search artwork for your files in local directory or in case of fail in LastFM (for what we need to use lastfm key which you can get absolutely free).

+Also you can use -v switch to verbosity (can be applied more than once).